AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ## Idea 2: Search

-Since TSP is an NP-complete problem, we can't hope to get further asymptotic improvements over O(2^N), but we can still make significant improvements in practice.
-We've explored avoiding recomputing some values, but we can do better.
+Since TSP is an NP-complete problem, we can't hope to asymptotically improve beyond O(2^N), but we can still make significant improvements in practice.
+We've explored avoiding recomputing values, but we can do better.
 In some cases, we don't need to compute the length of certain tours at all if we can guarantee that they can't be the shortest.
 For example, if the algorithm identifies that some tour has length 100, then any other tour with length over 100 will certainly not be optimal.
 Essentially, 100 has been established as an upper bound on the optimal tour.
 If our algorithm selects cities to add to a tour one by one, and some accumulated partial tour length exceeds 100, we don't need to consider any of the (possibly many) tours that start with that partial tour.
 This allows us to entirely avoid searching through large sets of tours, and could be a big help.
 This technique is called Branch and Bound (B&B).
-Here "Branch" refers to adding nodes to a tour one by one, and "Bound" refers to making logical arguments to entirely avoid searching certain sets of tours.
+Here "Branch" refers to exploring a search tree by adding nodes to a tour one by one, and "Bound" refers to making logical arguments to entirely avoid searching certain sets of tours.

 [code]
 [graph]
 [comment that Upper Bounding is done by comparing to the running global min]

-Experiments don't always produce monotonic improvements.
-While it isn't immediately faster, B&B provides the basis on which to add other improvements.
+So far this isn't an improvement over caching.
+While it isn't immediately faster, B&B provides a basis on which to add other improvements, which will lead to something faster.

 ## Idea 3: Lower Bounds
-[3a - lower bound - MST I guess?]

 So far we've used upper bounds in B&B to proactively stop searching.
 We can also use lower bounds to achieve even more pruning, although the concepts and implementation are more complex.
 We said that if our current partial tour exceeds the upper bound, we can stop searching.
 Sometimes we can do better, and stop searching even if the current partial tour hasn't exceeded the upper bound, *if we are certain that any completed tour from this point will exceed the upper bound*, even without computing them directly.
 This amounts to determining some quantity $$L$$ such that any tour consistent with the selections made so far must have length at least $$L$$.
 Equivalently, if $$L^* := [the shortest remaining tour]$$ we want to find some $$L$$ such that we can guarantee $$L \leq L^*$$, even though we don't know what $$L^*$$ is.
 Once we establish this $$L$$, if it happens to be larger than our current best tour length $$U$$, we can immediately stop searching down this branch of the search tree and try something else, because we know that we can't hope to improve on our current best.

 It's not obvious, but there are many ways to do this and calculate different possible values of $$L$$.
 If possible, we prefer a larger $$L$$, since it will be more likely to exceed $$U$$ and prune this branch of the search tree.
 Such lower bounds are called *tighter* when they are closer to $$L^*$$.